MicrosoftDocs/connected-spaces/articles/transparency-note.md

 ## Introduction to Dynamics 365 Connected Spaces Preview

-Microsoft Dynamics 365 Connected Spaces brings together computer vision and AI to help transform the retail store experience.
-By utilizing data from video cameras, Dynamics 365 Connected Spaces delivers real-time actionable recommendations that can make retail store operations more efficient and improve customer experiences.
+Microsoft Dynamics 365 Connected Spaces Preview brings together computer vision and AI to help transform the retail store experience.
+By utilizing data from video cameras, Dynamics 365 Connected Spaces Preview delivers real-time actionable recommendations that can make retail store operations more efficient and improve customer experiences.

 ### The Basics of Dynamics 365 Connected Spaces Preview

-Dynamics 365 Connected Spaces aims to provide actionable analytics to brick-and-mortar retail businesses, analytics that support maintaining a healthy business and improving in-store experiences for shoppers and associates.
+Dynamics 365 Connected Spaces Preview aims to provide actionable analytics to brick-and-mortar retail businesses, analytics that support maintaining a healthy business and improving in-store experiences for shoppers and associates.

 #### How it works